What is an unsecured credit card and how does it work?

 What are some alternatives to unsecured credit cards?

-Even if you don’t qualify for an unsecured credit card right now, you may still have options.
-Here are two tools that may help you establish and build credit with responsible use so you can increase your odds of qualifying for an unsecured credit card in the future.
+If you don’t qualify for an unsecured credit card right now, you may still have options.
+Here are two tools that may help you establish and build credit with responsible use so you can increase your odds of qualifying for an unsecured credit card in the future:

 Secured credit cards

-You have to put down a one-time security deposit to open a secured credit card account.
+You have to put down a one-time, refundable security deposit to open a secured credit card account.
 Once you’ve been approved and made your deposit, you can use the card like you’d use an unsecured card.
-And with responsible use, you may eventually be able to upgrade to an unsecured credit card and get your security deposit back.

 Authorized user

-Being an authorized user allows you to access the credit card account of another person.
+Being an authorized user allows you to access the credit card account of another trusted person.
 There’s generally no credit check or application involved to become an authorized user.
 If both the account holder and the authorized user use the card responsibly, it may help build both people’s credit.
 But it depends on the credit card issuer’s policies and the credit bureaus’ policies about how activity is reported and recorded.
+And if the authorized user or the account holder doesn’t use the card responsibly, it can hurt both people’s credit.

 Unsecured credit card FAQ

 Most credit cards are a form of unsecured debt.
 That’s because they don’t require any collateral to open an account.
-But secured credit cards require a security deposit, making them a type of secured debt.
+Secured credit cards, on the other hand, do require a security deposit, making them a type of secured debt.

 Both secured and unsecured credit cards could have an impact on your credit, depending on how you use them.
 With responsible use, unsecured credit cards could help you build your credit.
 But missing payments and overspending could have the opposite effect.

-Here’s another thing to keep in mind: Applying for any kind of credit card could temporarily cause your credit scores to drop.
+Applying for any kind of credit card could temporarily cause your credit scores to drop.
 That’s because applying for credit requires a hard credit check, sometimes called a hard pull or hard inquiry.
-Unlike soft credit checks, hard credit checks will appear on your credit reports and may impact your scores.
+A hard inquiry may appear on your credit reports for up to two years and cause a small, temporary dip in your scores.

 Key takeaways: Unsecured credit cards